 Open Enrollment Period– A period of time, usually occurring once per year, when employees of companies and organizations may make changes to their health insurance and other benefit options without a qualifying event.

-Coinsurance- The amount or percentage that you pay for certain covered health care services under your health plan.
+Coinsurance- The amount or percentage you pay for certain covered health care services under your health plan.
 This is typically the amount paid after a deductible is met and can vary based on the plan design.

 Copayment (Co-pay)- A flat fee that you pay toward the cost of certain covered medical services.